AlphaBrate/Net-Transfer/README.md

 - **Open Source:** Available for the community to contribute and improve.
 - **New UI:** New dark mode, preview images and audios from recevier page!
 - **Auto Updater:** Enable Check Update to upgrade automatically.

-> This README.md is for Hack Club High Seas.